dotnet-websharper/core/docs/Translation.md

 added for the last value.

-If you don't want the use function from .NET, the `X<'T>` type function in `WebSharper.JavaScript` throws an error with the message "This function is intended for client-side use only.".
+If you don't want the use function from .NET, the `X<'T>` type function in `WebSharper.JavaScript` throws an exception of type `WebSharper.JavaScript.ClientSideOnly` with the message "This function is intended for client-side use only.".

 You can use placeholders for the function or method arguments.